 Mental illness can certainly be difficult to live with, but the associated stigma can make it even more challenging.
 Creating change to stop the stigma requires open conversations and replacing stereotypes with real human faces and stories.
 So let’s talk about it!

-- Strategies to Stop the Stigma
+- Ways to Stop the Stigma

 - Language & Mental Illness Stigma

 - Mental Illness Stigma Quotes

 “Stigma exists when elements of labeling, stereotyping, separation, status loss, and discrimination occur together in a power situation that allows them”Link & Phelan, 2001

 Stigma is a complex sociological phenomenon.
 It’s not inherent in mental illness; rather, it comes from social beliefs about what’s considered “normal” and socially acceptable, and what kinds of identities are considered deviant.
 These deviant identities tend to be seen as encompassing the whole person, and society views people with these identities as Other.

 Stigma involves multiple elements: